nihilistparth/Optimal-Policies-with-Dynamic-Programming/README.md

-#  In this notebook i have implemented the following:
+#  In this notebook  have implemented the following:
 ## - Policy Evaluation and Policy Improvement.
 ## - Value and Policy Iteration.
 ## - Bellman Equations.